SESA/sesa-papers-overleaf/sosp-21/ja-notes.md

 ## Distinguishing aspects of our work
 Cloud service focus -- extends the notion of slowing down to include delaying of request detection using interrupt delaying -- versus only considering power management mechanisms.

-We focus on understanding how the OS's structure impacts and interacts with the net performance realized and energy consumed.
+OS focused analysis: We focus on understanding how the OS's structure impacts and interacts with the net performance realized and energy consumed.
 (Gernot work examines the knobs but not the impact of changing the OS)